The007Programmer/The007Programmer/README.md

 # Hi, I'm MilkshakeTheCoder!

-Hi!
+👋 Hi!
 My name is Aahil.

-I'm working on developing Discord Bots and learning Python better as a whole.
+💻 I'm working on developing Discord Bots and learning Python better as a whole.
 I love basically anything to do with computers.
 I like to take them apart (my dad has tons of old unused computers) and put them back together.
 I love to install new operating systems and play around with all the possibilites with different distributions of linux.

-Soon enough, I intend on learning other languages such as: C, JS, and a better knowledge of HTML/CSS.
-I’m mainly interested in topics such as discord.py, parsing, python, web-hosting, mongodb, youtube, and video games.
+🗣 Soon enough, I intend on learning other languages such as: C, JS, and a better knowledge of HTML/CSS.

+👀 I’m mainly interested in topics such as discord.py, parsing, python, web-hosting, mongodb, youtube, and video games.
 I’m currently learning Python and integration with mongodb (also how to fancy-up README.md files lol).

+🤝 I’m currently collaborating on [Cafe_Bot](https://github.com/MilkshakeTheCoder/Cafe_Bot) with [andrewthederp](https://github.com/andrewthederp).

+👨‍💻 I am currently working mainly on my repositories [Learning-Python](https://github.com/MilkshakeTheCoder/Learning-Python) and [Learning-HTML](https://github.com/MilkshakeTheCoder/Learning-HTML).

-I’m collaborating on [Cafe_Bot](https://github.com/MilkshakeTheCoder/Cafe_Bot) with [andrewthederp](https://github.com/andrewthederp).
-How to reach me: Make an issue on one of my github repositories.
-I like to watch most movies (as long as they're not princess movies).
-I enjoy many cuisines and I am slowly learning to make foods from all of them.
-Most of my code will be posted here on github, because I like uploading big projects here so other people can also see and learn from those.
+📬 How to reach me: Make an issue on one of my github repositories, or click one of the buttons in the [Get In Touch With Me](#get-in-touch-with-me) section below.

+📺 I like to watch most movies (as long as they're not princess movies).

+👨‍🍳 I enjoy many cuisines and I am slowly learning to make foods from all of them.

+🐙 Most of my code will be posted here on github, because I like uploading big projects here so other people can also see and learn from those.

 I also just feel that open source projects are more reliable as compared to closed-source projects.
 Thanks for vising my github page, be sure to explore my repositories, and have a great day!

-## Get In Touch w/ Me!
+## Get In Touch With Me!

 <a href="https://stackoverflow.com/users/15837152/aahil-py">
   <img src="https://img.shields.io/badge/MilkshakeTheCoder-orange?style=for-the-badge&logo=stackoverflow&logoColor=white"/>